You may call me "Wei" -- pronounced like "Way", "Dr. Hsu", or "Professor Hsu", which ever you are comfortable with.

 5. Computers do more than execute instructions.
 They also need to get data in and out, and they interact with other systems over networks.

 By the end of the course you will understand these "realities" in some detail, and you will have learned skills and knowledge that will help you throughout your career.

 Prerequisites: CSci 1902 (or CSci 3321) We assume that the student has a facility for designing algorithms for computer programs, experience with programming and debugging, and is familiar with some basic data structures, particularly arrays, stacks, and linked lists.
 We also assume you have experience with either Java, C, or C++.

-1. R. Bryant, D. O’Hallaron, Computer Systems – A Programmer's Perspective We are using a Beta version The book will be published by Prentice Hall this summer.
+1. R. Bryant, D. O’Hallaron, Computer Systems – A Programmer's Perspective by Prentice Hall, 2002

 3. A. Kelley, I. Pohl, C by Dissection, 4th edition, Addison Wesley, 2001.
 If you already know C and/or have a good book on C, you don't need to purchase this particular C book.
 It does come highly recommended.